timescale/docs/timescaledb/tutorials/aws-lambda/index.md

 # TimescaleDB with AWS Lambda

-In this section, you will see examples of working with AWS Lambda and TimescaleDB.
+In this section, you will find tutorials for working with AWS Lambda and TimescaleDB.

 * [Create a data API for TimescaleDB (AWS Lambda + API Gateway)](/tutorials/aws-lambda/create-data-api)
 * [Pull data from 3rd party API and ingest into TimescaleDB (AWS Lambda + Docker)](/tutorials/aws-lambda/3rd-party-api-ingest)